shailen/shailen.github.com/source/_posts/2012-11-14-dart-string-interpolation.markdown

 The code above defines an anonymous function to pick a random name from a list and then calls that function with `names` as an argument.
 All of this is done as part of string interpolation.

-Creating a function and immediately calling it is useful in a lot of situations (it is a common practice in Javascript); doing so as part of string interpolation is needlessly clever and should probably be avoided.
+Creating a function and immediately calling it is useful in a lot of situations (it is a common practice in Javascript); but, watch out: doing this sort of thing can lead to hard to maintain code.
+An abudance of caution is advised ;)